lRomul/sensorium/README.md

 * [Docker](https://docs.docker.com/engine/install/)
 * [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)

-Pipeline tuned for training on RTX A6000 with 48 GB.
+Pipeline tuned for training on a single RTX A6000 with 48 GB.
 In the case of GPU with less memory, you can use gradient accumulation by increasing the `iter_size` parameter in training configs.
 It will worsen the result (by a 0.002 score for `iter_size==2`), but it has less than the effect of reducing the batch size.